 Keep using the word every time your Belgian Malinois misbehaves.
 They will get used to it soon enough.

 More important than using a word like stop is rewarding good behavior.
-Posittive reinforcement for good behavior is key when training herding dogs such as the Belgian Malinois.
-You should also reward them with a treat, favorite toy and/or verbal praise every time they act appropriately.
+Positive reinforcement for good behavior is key when training herding or working dogs such as the Belgian Malinois.
+You should also reward them with a treat, favorite toy, or verbal praise every time they act appropriately.

 Clicker training can also be used in obedience training.
 It involves a similar strategy only a clicker is used to let your dog know they are misbehaving instead of a word.